 Peer Review Policy

 All submitted manuscripts undergo an initial originality review and academic scope screening by the Editorial Board before being considered for peer-review.
-Exchanges uses a double-blind, editor-mediated and journal facilitated peer-review process, informed by sectorial best practices.
+Exchanges uses a double-anonymised, editor-mediated and journal facilitated peer-review process, informed by sectorial best practices.
 Review text remain the intellectual property of the reviewer and are not publicly disseminated or published.
 Currently, reviewers are not publically identified following publication, although future best practice developments may see this policy revised.
 However, the Editorial Board warmly acknowledges the invaluable contribution reviewers make to its editorial and publication processes.

 Research and review manuscripts are typically initially sent to two peer reviewers to gain contrasting submission quality assessments, although more reviewers may be utilised for some works.
 Critical reflections and interviews are not normally subjected to peer-review but still undergo a detailed editorial scrutinising process before publication acceptance.
 Exchanges’ detailed Peer Reviewer Guidelines are available for consultation by reviewers and authors alike.